durr1602/gyoza/config/README.md

 ### Codon mode

-Please specify the codon mode, meaning the type of degenerate codons you introduced at each position in the specified loci.
+Please specify the codon mode in the config, meaning the type of degenerate codons you introduced at each position in the specified loci.
 Currently supported are: "NNN" (default value) or "NNK".
-Make sure you adapt the main [config file](config.yaml) if necessary.
+This is only used to generate the expected sequences for non-barcoded designs.

-### Barcoded design support
+### Barcoded design

+To specify a barcoded design:
+- Set the "rc_level" parameter of the config to "barcode" (specifies the level at which gyōza should attribute read counts)
+- Enter your "barcode attributes", e.g. ['barcode'] or ['bc_index','barcode']
+- Provide a datraframe containing all associations of barcodes (column 'barcode') and nucleotide sequences (column 'nt_seq').
+This dataframe should respect exactly the same format as `wt_seq.csv` (see section "WT DNA sequences" above), which means in total you should have at least four columns (Mutated_seq, WT_seq, nt_seq, barcode).
+Additional columns correspond to the other barcode attributes (for example bc_index if we follow the example stated above).
+The file should be named `expected_mutants.csv` and be located in the `config/project_files` folder.

-> [!WARNING]
+> [!IMPORTANT]
 >
-> This functionality is currently under development.
-Please do not modify the corresponding default config entries for a standard use.

-In the current version (this will be improved in the coming months), one can analyze a DMS experiment with a barcoded design by following these steps:
-1. Adapt config entries (set "barcode design" to True, enter the "barcode attributes", e.g. ['barcode'] or ['bc_index','barcode'] and change the "rc_level" parameter to 'barcode')
-2. Generate a custom list of barcodes (instead of the automatically generated list of mutants).
-The list should be merged with the sample layout and several columns need to be initialized with values of specific dtypes ('WT': False, 'pos': '', 'aa_pos': '').
-Save the dataframe as 'master_layout.csv.gz' and place it in the results/df folder.
-3. `snakemake --touch results/df/master_layout.csv.gz` (more details in the [full documentation](../fulldoc/README.md)) to instruct gyōza not to overwrite this file.
-4. `snakemake --until parse_fasta` to obtain read counts per barcode
-5. Merge with a dataframe of association between barcodes and single mutants (NNN or NNK), save as 'results/df/readcounts.csv.gz'
-6. `snakemake --touch results/df/readcounts.csv.gz`, again to instruct gyōza not to overwrite this file.
+> For a barcoded design, it is essential to provide the dataframe of barcode-variants association.
+Since this file already contains all expected sequences, you don't need to provide the `wt_seq.csv` file as well.

-7. `snakemake` to obtain read counts.
-Barcode-level information will be preserved in 'results/df/all_scores.csv', while fitness values will be calculated by aggregating on high-confidence variants (which does not preserve neither barcode-level nor codon-level information)
+Upon completion of the workflow, barcode-level information will be preserved in 'results/df/all_scores.csv', while fitness values will be calculated by aggregating on high-confidence variants (which does not preserve neither barcode-level nor codon-level information).

 ## Main config file